puppetlabs-toy-chest/puppet-quest-guide/quests/agent_run.md

 to bring the actual state of the system into line with the desired state defined in the catalog.

-Finally the Puppet agent will generate a report including information about unchanged resources, successful changes, and any errors it may have encountered during the run.
-It will send this report back to the Puppet master, which will store it in PuppetDB and make it available via the PE console's web GUI.
+Finally the Puppet agent generates a report including information about unchanged resources, successful changes, and any errors it may have encountered during the run.
+It sends this report back to the Puppet master, which stores it in PuppetDB and makes it available via the PE console's web GUI.

 ## Certificates